waterlink/explorative-tdd-talk/README.md

 ## And so on.

 Note:
 I think you get the idea.
+And if we change small piece of knowledge, we are introducing...